neo4j-partners/neo4j-databricks-demo/lab_5_multi_agent/README.md

 Basic tests to verify the system works:

 ```
-"Find customers interested in renewable energy stocks and show me their current holdings"
+Find customers interested in renewable energy stocks and show me their current holdings
-"Which customers have risk profiles that don't match their portfolio composition?"
+Which customers have risk profiles that don't match their portfolio composition?
-"What information exists in customer profiles that isn't captured in the structured database?"
+What information exists in customer profiles that isn't captured in the structured database?
 ```

 ---